mbleigh/mbleigh.dev/src/content/post/rules-for-rules.md

 Negative examples should only be used as a last resort, largely to prompt around stubborn API usage issues with e.g. breaking changes between major versions (see below).

 This is one of the hardest guidelines to follow.
-It's natural for us to speak in terms of "do this, not that" (this whole doc does so\!).
+It's natural for us to speak in terms of "do this, not that" (this whole post does so!).

 ### Model Quirks